avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

   - `DisableValidatorTx`
   - `IncreaseBalanceTx`

 Once a Subnet issues a `ConvertSubnetTx`, `AddSubnetValidatorTx` can no longer be used to add validators to that Subnet's validator set.
-Any Subnet Validators previously added with an `AddSubnetValidatorTx` will continue to validate the Subnet until their [`EndTime`](https://github.com/ava-labs/avalanchego/blob/a1721541754f8ee23502b456af86fea8c766352a/vms/platformvm/txs/validator.go#L27) is reached, or until removed by the Subnet `Owner` key via `RemoveSubnetValidatorTx`.
+Any Subnet Validators previously added with an `AddSubnetValidatorTx` will continue to validate the Subnet until their [`End`](https://github.com/ava-labs/avalanchego/blob/a1721541754f8ee23502b456af86fea8c766352a/vms/platformvm/txs/validator.go#L27) time is reached, or until removed by the Subnet `Owner` key via `RemoveSubnetValidatorTx`.
 After expiry or removal, those validators (if they want to continue validating) must use the `RegisterSubnetValidatorTx` flow outlined in this ACP to register as a Subnet Validator.

 ## Reference Implementation